glrodasz/cero/README.md

 # Notes
 ## Atomic Design
-- Atom: A atom is a component that composed by an unique Atom with or without HTML tags or just HTML tags.
+- Atom: A atom is a component that composed by an unique Atom with/without HTML tags or just HTML tags.
 - Molecule: A molecule is a component that is composed by at least 2 diffent atoms.